by Karen Skidmore | 02,21 | Business Planning, Stories, inspirations & thoughts for the day

 I get that it may be easier to ask other people for answers to your questions about your business, but be aware that for every person you ask, you are going to get different answers.

-When you start from within, and learn to trust your instinct, you can design and grow the right business that will support and enable you to show up and realise your full potential.
+When you start from within, and learn to trust yourself, you can design and grow the right business that will support and enable you to show up and realise your full potential.
 And, in my experience, you’ll have an easier ride, reduce your mental bandwidth and feel less stressed in the process.

 Until next time, do less, be more and play bigger.